FoenixRetro/Documentation/f256/setting_up_jr.md

 ### Debug USB port connector

 You will definitely want access to the debug USB port as this is the primary way to do cross development for the device.
 If you put the mainboard into a standard case, the clearance for the debug USB port on the front of the board is limited.
 Either you an [L shaped connector like this one](https://www.amazon.com/StarTech-com-USBAUB2MU-Micro-Cable-Cord/dp/B00ENZDFQ4), or use the [9-pin motherboard style connector](https://www.amazon.com/BAIRONG-Motherboard-Adapter-Female-Dupont/dp/B09B1VGCDR/).
-As discussed above, if the case comes with 20-pin style USB3.0 connectors for it's built in ports, use a [converter like this one](https://www.amazon.com/gp/product/B084D58HBP).
+As discussed above, if the case comes with 20-pin style USB3.0 connectors for its built in ports, use a [converter like this one](https://www.amazon.com/gp/product/B084D58HBP).

 ### Sound output